New Faculty Startup

 Once the final candidate is identified, the formal request should be submitted and should include the following:

-- New Faculty Startup Request Form signed by the Chair and Dean (with attached negotiated spreadsheet as discussed above)
+- New Faculty Startup Request Form, signed by the Chair and Dean (with negotiated spreadsheet attached)

 - Accurate cost estimates and justification of the candidate's startup needs